 - Compliance with the human rights-based Code of Conduct, including zero tolerance for forced labor, child labor and sexual assault;

-- Worker-to-worker education sessions conducted by the CIW on the farms and on company time to insure workers understand their new rights and responsibilities;
+- Worker-to-worker education sessions conducted by the CIW on the farms and on company time to ensure workers understand their new rights and responsibilities;

 - Health and safety committees on every farm to give workers a structured voice in the shape of their work environment;

-The FFSC is based in Sarasota, Florida, and has responsibility for implementing, monitoring, and enforcing the Fair Food Program.
+FFSC is based in Florida, and has responsibility for implementing, monitoring, and enforcing the Fair Food Program.

 Judge Laura Safer Espinoza is Executive Director of the FFSC.